 Joshua 24 as well uses Flood in the KJV in a way that is confusing.
 In the Hebrew it's actually the word for River and probably refers to the Euphrates.
 But a KJV only Absolutist has no choice but to argue that Flood refers to the Red Sea incident.

 The Hebrew word for Flood (Yabul) used in Genesis 6-10 is used pretty rarely, outside those Chapters only in Psalm 29:10.
 So yeah if you want to limit the idea of flooding to only that Hebrew word there is no Biblical basis for applying it to the Red Sea incident.
-But other Hebrew words become Flood in English, and so if Arabic likewise used words for Flood to translate those words, there is plenty of basis for applying it to the drowning of Pharaoh's army.
+But other Hebrew words become Flood in English, and so if Arabic likewise used words for Flood to translate those words, then there is plenty of basis for applying it to the drowning of Pharaoh's army.

 Revelation 12:15-16 uses the word Flood in a context commonly seen as being an Echo of when Israel was lead by God to the Wilderness.
 This Flood is often interpreted as representing an Army.
 One basis for that is Daniel's usage of the Hebrew word Sheteph in 9:26 and 11:22.